hexbatch/apple-core/core-docs/step-7-sets/relationship-overview.md

 # Set relationships

 Element sets might be organized to have parents,siblings and links.
 There should be ways to navigate through this with the api.
+A relationship is defined by adding new elements to the sets which have attributes attuned to each other.
+    For parents and children, also the child set-definition-elements are inisde the parent set These new elements are added or removed by the system when the relationships are created or destroyed

 Note that there is not a restriction of the same user owning the parent and children.
 Also note that nested folders can be made.